Ron Hines DVM PhD

 Could Some Of This Problem Be Rooted In My Pet’s Genes?

-The Broad Institute has made great progress in mapping the complete gene catalog (genome) of dogs.
-They have also made great progress in understanding which genes favor compulsive behaviors in dogs.
+The Broad Institute has made great progress in mapping the complete gene catalog (genome) of dogs, their work continued by others. (read here) They have also made great progress in understanding which genes favor compulsive behaviors in dogs.
 That does not mean that love, patience, training and/or medication cannot improve your dog’s situation.
 It might also help you understanding that we pet owners, and our pet’s earlier traumas might not be responsible for our pet’s current health issues.
 Pet owners who write to me often feel that guilt and frustration.
 There is really no reason for them to feel that way.